jfashe/ML-Journey-Tracker/myjournal.md

 Week of Sun, Jun 15 2025 - Sat, Jun 21 2025

 - 6/16/2025 - Week 3 Day 2 (Tuesday)
-    - Failed my first calculus exam, bad.
+    - Failed my first Calculus II exam, bad.
 Only got to question 3 of 11, and of those 3 only two correct.
 Despite all the time I spend studying.....
+    - (UPDATE) - Got a 44 (F) average (70/100, 18/100, 46/100).
+Current grade is 60%.
+    Next exam I will do better.
 - 6/21/2025 - Week 3 Day 7 (Saturday)
     - Been super inconsistent.
 Havent touched week two's contents, and today is the end of week 3.
 Week 1 and 2 gets finished today.
     - Finished Week1.
 Applied to 3 MIS internships, then added to internship tracker.